 During his stay in Europe, Mr. Griffin was a partner in a Haut Medoc vineyard, Le Fournas Bernadotte.
 For several years Pincoffs was heavily involved in the wine import business as the third largest importer in Texas.
 Mr. Griffin served for a number of years as Founder and President of the American Institute for International Steel (Washington D.C.) and the American Institute for Imported Steel (New York City) as well as serving as a Director of the West Coast Metal Importers Association (Los Angeles).
 Active in the Greater Houston Partnership, Mr. Griffin was a Director of the World Trade Division and served as Chairman of the Africa Committee.
 He was a member of the Committee on Foreign Relations and the World Affairs Council of Houston, and a past Director of The Houston World Trade Association and the Armand Bayou Nature Center.
 David Gilmour, Board Advisor.
 We believe that Mr. Gilmour is an ideal fit for our advisory board due to his shared values of product quality and philosophy, and his broad experience and successes; including having founded Fiji Water, the health & wellness products of Wakaya Perfection, as well as for cofounding with Peter Munk one of the largest gold companies in the world, Barrick Gold, and South Pacific Hotel Corporation, one of the largest hotel chains in the south pacific.
 Mr. Gilmour has also won multiple awards for his product packaging and designs.
 In the wake of the global pandemic, the world is looking more at health and wellness than ever before.
 With this in mind, Mr. Gilmour has taken a keen interest in the Company's subsidiaries, including Algodon Wine Estates' (www.algodonwineestates.com) wine, wellness, culinary and sport resort and e-commerce products, as well as its focus on promoting healthier lifestyles, wellness and rejuvenation of the mind, body and spirit.
 These values are strongly aligned with Mr. Gilmour's own most recent venture of the organic wellness products of Wakaya Perfection, LLC, a purveyor of and nutritional products.
-As a health and wellness advocate, Mr. Gilmour's Wakaya Perfection (www.wakaya.com) is a mission-driven wellness enterprise on the 2,200-acre island paradise of Wakaya in the Fiji archipelago which, due to its high-nutrient virgin volcanic soil, served as the brand's very first location in the cultivation of its exclusive formula.
+As a health and wellness advocate, Mr. Gilmour's Unit virgin volcanic soil, served as the brand's very first location in the cultivation of its exclusive formula.
 Volcanic soil is hailed for its purity and multi-faceted rejuvenating properties that can naturally enhance the quality of lives.
 The brand's production has since branched out to the main island of Fiji, as well as to Nicaragua, which possess the same high nutrient volcanic ash soil.
 The company continues to seek out the best volcanic ash soil in the world to continue cultivating products of the highest caliber and service global demand.
-Wakaya Perfection's product line includes hand-cultivated organic ginger, turmeric, teas, and sea sal
+Wakaya Perfection's product line includes hand-cultivated organic ginger, turmeric, teas, and sea salts, all indigenous to the island of Wakaya.
+Wakaya Perfection seeks to create the world's most powerful health and wellness commodities for the consumer of today seeking